ArneBachmann/tagsplorer/README.md

 * `tag=tagname;includes;excludes`

   Defines a tag `tagname` for the file names specified in `includes`, except those specified in `excludes`. `tagname` should differ from the current folder name, to give a sensible added value.
+TODO check
   `includes` and `excludes` are comma-separated lists of file names and file globs.
+  The order of evaluation during search is always left-to-right; there is no deeper semantics prohibiting the user to add e.g. file names or stricter globs that are already included in other looser glob patterns (inclusive or exclusive).

 * `from=path`

   Virtually maps the provided folder `path`'s contents into the current folder, including all its specified tags, observing respective include and exclude constraints.
-  There is not recursive mapping; only one level of mapping is available.
+  There is not recursive `from` mapping; only one level of mapping is considered.

 * `ignore=`